What is OpenID Connect?

 - Please Note: Number of the participation to the call is limited to 15 most active members at the discretion of the chair due to the number of lines available.

-To submit an issue to each specifications, use the following syntax in the Title.
+To submit an issue to the specifications, use the following syntax in the issue title:

 <SpecAbbrev> <Section.Number> - <Description>

-For example, to submit a comment on section 4.3.2 of Message spec, write the title as
+For example, to submit a comment on section 4.3.2 of the Core spec, write the title as

-The working repository of this WG uses Mercurial for the version control.
-The server uses bitbucket.
+The working repository uses Git for version control.
+The server is at bitbucket.org.

 To work on the repository, you need to do the following: